-All 4 of our charity shops have closed once again.
+All 4 of our charity shops are open.

 We continue to be amazed and truly touched by the offers of support we have received in these difficult times, to help us make sure our animals remain safe and well.

-For those supporters who wish to make a financial donation, and are able to do so, that would be the best way to help us right now.
+For those supporters who wish to make a financial donation, and can do so, that would be the best way to help us right now.
 We will continue to have our day to day running costs and anticipate increased cost in the coming months.
 To make a donation online you can do so via our Virgin Money Giving page.

 If you’d like to offer us long-term financial help, we have our Safe Haven animal pen sponsorship.